thunderbird/webext-docs/menus.rst

 .. role:: code

-The menus API allows to add items to Thunderbirds menus.
+The menus API allows to add items to Thunderbird's menus.
 You can choose what types of objects your context menu additions apply to, such as images, hyperlinks, and pages.

 .. rst-class:: api-main-section